 But you have to be careful.
 If you borrow more than you can reasonably manage to repay within the timeline, you may find yourself dealing with a collections agency — and taking a serious hit to your credit score.

-How to find the best personal loan rates
+Tips to get the best personal loan rate

 Unsecured loans, like most personal loans, pose a higher risk for lenders.
 But you can mitigate your risk profile and secure a better rate on a personal loan through a few different strategies: